directus/v8-archive/docs/README.md

 ### Environments

-All endpoints are prefixed with the database name (as defined in the config file).
-The API will read all config files in order to connect to the right database for the current request.
+All endpoints are prefixed with the an environment name (based on a configuration file name).
+The API will try to find a configuration file that matches a given environment name and use it as the request configuration.
-A special character ( `_` ) can be used to target the default database, whichever that is.
+The underscore (`_`) is reserved as the default environment name.

-A few examples of api requests:
+A few examples of api requests when your api is located at `/api` sub-directory:

 *   `/api/_/collections` (uses default config file `config.php`)
 *   `/api/prod/items/projects` (uses prod config file `config.prod.php`)

 ::: tip
-The name in the API URL is not the name of the database itself.
+The naming format of the configuration file is `config.<environment-name>.php`
 :::

 ### Response Format